lxqt/organizer/README.md

 /usr/local/bin/organizer

 and rename (or remove) the 'organizerdb.sqlite' database in your home directory.
 Make sure to export contacts and then import them into the new version.

+Please do not do this on production systems.

 ### Prerequisites